-At Emerge LLP, we have launched the HRzone where our employment lawyers help you determine if the severance package you have been offered by your employer is fair.
+At Emerge Law, we have launched the HRzone where our employment lawyers help you determine if the severance package you have been offered by your employer is fair.
 Often, employees receive far less than the amount that they are actually owed upon termination.
 That’s where our employment lawyers come in and assist.

 We have also drafted this legal insights article to answer some of your questions and provide insights into obtaining the severance package you deserve.